dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index-v10.0.20.md

 * `cvr.js` introduces the `CaptureVisionRouter` class, which governs the entire image processing workflow.
 * `dce.js` comprises classes that offer camera support and basic user interface functionalities.

-For simplification, starting from version 10.0.21, we introduced `dbr.bundle.js`.
-Including this file is equivalent to incorporating all six packages.

 #### Use a public CDN

 The simplest way to include the SDK is to use either the [jsDelivr](https://jsdelivr.com/) or [UNPKG](https://unpkg.com/) CDN.
 The "hello world" example above uses **jsDelivr**.